thesamim/TickTickSync/README.md

 # TickTickSync

-> [!important]
-> This plugin is based on [Ultimate Todoist Sync for Obsidian](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian).
-> There have been significant changes due to the difference between TickTick and ToDoist task handling.
-I am grateful for the work that [HeroBlackInk](https://github.com/HeroBlackInk/ultimate-todoist-sync-for-obsidian/commits?author=HeroBlackInk "View all commits by HeroBlackInk") put it in to the original plugin.

 The TickTickSync plugin automatically creates tasks in ticktick and synchronizes task state between Obsidian and ticktick.

 The plugin works best when the [Tasks](https://github.com/obsidian-tasks-group/obsidian-tasks) plugin is installed.